An American in Paris (musical): West End

 The musical made its UK premiere in London's West End on March 21, 2017, following previews from March 4, at the Dominion Theatre with Robert Fairchild and Leanne Cope reprising their roles as Jerry and Lise.
 After three months, Ashley Day took over the lead role of Jerry from Fairchild.
 The production ran until January 6, 2018.
 The production also aired on PBS' Great Performances.

 2018 West End recording

 Trafalgar Releasing announced a new film version of the stage production set for release in 2018.
 The West End production was filmed with a live audience in May 2017 and live-streamed across cinemas.
 The film is available for viewing on BroadwayHD.

 Australia

-Covering five state capitals from January 2022, the cast will include Robbie Fairchild and Leanne Cope in the principal roles.
+An American In Paris had its Australian premiere at the Lyric Theatre, Brisbane, where it played from 8 January - 30 January 2022.

+Broadway and West End leads Robbie Fairchild and Leanne Cope reprised their roles as GI Jerry Mulligan and Lise Dassin in Australia, with Cameron Holmes and Dimity Azoury from The Australian Ballet, to alternate in the lead roles.

+It subsequently toured to The Arts Centre, Melbourne from 18 March - 23 April 2022, Theatre Royal, Sydney from 29 April - 2 July 2022.

+The tour continued without Fairchild and Cope at the Crown Theatre, Perth from 9 July - 24 July 2022.
+The tour was scheduled to conclude in Adelaide, but the stop was postponed due to the COVID-19 pandemic.

 US tour (2022)

-Following its pandemic closing in 2020, the second US national tour opened at the Palace Theater (Waterbury, CT) on January 28, 2022 starring Branson Bice and Camila Rodrigues.
+Following its COVID-19 pandemic closing in 2020, the second US national tour opened at the Palace Theater (Waterbury, CT) on January 28, 2022 starring Branson Bice and Camila Rodrigues.
 The tour will travel to over 20 cities in the continental United States before closing in May 2022.